TheDerpySage/base-srcds/README.md

-# tds/base-srcds
+# tds/tf2-srcds

 A fork of leighmacdonald/base-srcds:latest with very very minor edits.

-- Use of the Hostname env var
+- Additional env vars for more launch options
-- Persistent and readable volumes for logs, sm_data, and sm_game
+- Persistent and read/writable volumes for configs, logs, maps (for adding additional maps), and sourcemod itself (for adding mods on your own)
-- Embedding the update command before starting the server, streamlining updates.

 ## Sample docker-compose.yaml

     version: "3.4"
     services:
       server:
-        image: "tds/base-srcds:latest"
+        image: "tds/tf2-srcds:latest"
         restart: "unless-stopped"
         ports:
         - "27015:27015"